pramnora/NodeJS/README.md

 > npm -v
 4.4.4

+Other node commands are...
+> npm help
+> npm update

 For further reading: See NOTE(3)...

 **HOW TO RUN JAVASCRIPT CODE ON THE FLY USING NODE INSIDE OF WINDOWS DOS PROMPT BOX**